 Instead, sales could be the act of leading a conversation about what a problem is and what the solution could be.
 Or even describing what the product or service is, and letting that be that.
 Take it or leave it; let them decide.

-How to Sell a Product or Service in 2017:
+How to Sell a Product or Service now:

 The more you listen, the more you learn.
 So at a minimum it’s polite and at a maximum you are growing.
 This is a win-win.
 People will tell you what you need to know if you just ask and then fully wait for them to respond.
 Feel free to leave silences too; not everyone processes or communicates at the same rate.